rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-10-20, from: City of Santa Clarita

 <p>MOBILE SPAY AND NEUTER SERVICES COMING TO SANTA CLARITA Spay and Neuter Clinic to be located at the Newhall Community Center &#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160; The City of Santa Clarita, in partnership with our contractor, the Los Angeles County Department of Animal Care and Control (DACC), is excited to announce that Simi Valley Non-Profit Spay and Neuter Clinic [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://santaclarita.gov/blog/2023/10/20/mobile-spay-and-neuter-services-coming-to-santa-clarita/">Mobile Spay and Neuter Services Coming to Santa Clarita</a> appeared first on <a rel="nofollow" href="https://santaclarita.gov">City of Santa Clarita</a>.</p>
+<p>The post <a href="https://santaclarita.gov/blog/2023/10/20/mobile-spay-and-neuter-services-coming-to-santa-clarita/">Mobile Spay and Neuter Services Coming to Santa Clarita</a> appeared first on <a href="https://santaclarita.gov">City of Santa Clarita</a>.</p>

 <https://santaclarita.gov/blog/2023/10/20/mobile-spay-and-neuter-services-coming-to-santa-clarita/>